 Three thousand years later, the German archaeologist Heinrich Schliemann uncovered a site known as Hisarlik, which many experts believe is Troy's fabled city.
 The city was clearly destroyed sometime in the Late Bronze Age.
 However, whether or not that destruction was the work of a Greek army is unanswered.
 Archaeologists have long studied the site and still disagree on the likelihood that such an event took place.
-Sources are limited and experts are still divided over whether the story in the Illiad represents an actual war.
+Sources are limited, and experts are still divided over whether the Illiad's story represents an actual war.

 Are Homer’s epics the only historical source for the Trojan War?

 The primary source of information we have about Troy and the Trojan War comes from Homer’s Iliad.
-Unfortunately, the Illiad is primarily a work of oral fiction that was passed down for generations before it was finally recorded in writing.
+Unfortunately, the Iliad is primarily a work of oral fiction passed down for generations before being finally recorded in writing.
 This long history as an oral document casts doubt on the story's accuracy, and the descriptions of events in the book are dubious.
 Moreover, the Trojan War happened sometime in the 13th century BCE, a staggering five centuries before the date of the earliest known written copy of The Iliad.
 Thus, The Iliad tells us more about society, war, and culture in the 9th century BCE than it does about the Bronze Age.

 Where is the potential site of Troy?

 Troy's best-known candidate is a northwest Turkey site called Hisarlik, discovered in 1970 by German archaeologist Heinrich Schliemann.
 There are nine levels of settlements at Hisarlik, and each level is divided into sublevels.
-Early archaeologists believed that level VIIa or VIIb was the mythical Troy, but the dating of pottery shards has ruled those levels out.
+Early archaeologists believed that level VIIa or VIIb was the mythical Troy, but pottery shards' dating has ruled those levels out.
 Today level VIh is the most likely candidate, as it appears to have been destroyed at some time in the late 13th century BCE